-It is not too hard, but requires some pre-thinking.
+It is not too hard, but requires some pre-thinking and planning.

 Let me walk you through the process to help you design all sorts of homeschool unit studies, uniquely.